 After a full day of touring Quebec City, our highlight the rushing roar of towering Montmorency Falls, Denise and I returned to our hotel for a romantic evening beside the hotel’s outdoor hearth.
 Before long, a server drifted by and we ordered two cups of coffee.
 Within our first sips we realized it was the most extraordinarily rich coffee we’d ever experienced.
 We theorized its virtues were the result of some rare, ethereal bean brewed with the purest Canadian snowmelt.
 Laughing cordially, our server explained the hotel imported freshly roasted beans from a small boutique coffee roaster in the States.
 We jotted down the name on a napkin.
 Once home, we began ordering our coffee from this same roaster and soon discovered other such aficionados across the country.
 Thus began our love affair with that most delicious of beans, the coffee bean.
 The year was 1982.

 Many Javas and Joes have passed our lips since then, and we’ve refined our palates with countless coffee tastings, coffee festivals, and experimental roasts that filled our kitchen with smoke.
 Our first roasting experience involved a hot-air popcorn popper.
-This contraption worked well, but our desire for perfection quickly pushed us passed the limits of the kitchen counter.
+This contraption worked well, but our desire for perfection quickly pushed us past the limits of the kitchen counter.
 The more we learned, the more we wanted to know.
 Our new passion was taking us into unknown territories.

 In the early 1990’s, having become so enthralled with roasting the various coffees of the world, I attended a coffee roasting school in San Francisco.
 Soon after, I was roasting on and off with friends who did so commercially for coffee shops and retail stores.
 I traveled the country, studying the craft of roaster virtuosos, acquiring techniques necessary for roasting my own masterpieces.
 The dream of Adventure Coffee Roasting was born.